EoghannIrving/mindloom/README.md

 python parse_projects.py
 uvicorn main:app --reload
 ```
-The script writes detailed logs to `parse_projects.log` in the project root.
+The script writes detailed logs to `data/parse_projects.log`.
 The service runs on `http://localhost:8000` by default.

 Open `http://localhost:8000/` in a browser for a simple web interface to parse projects and record energy.